sirnitro/HASSIO/README.md

 ## History:

-I begin playing with home automation all the way back with X10.
+I began playing with home automation all the way back with X10.
 X10 was very unreliable, so I gave up on it for awhile, then the wink hub came out.
 I purchased one and started off buying bulbs.
 My wink hub had poor support for some items I was trying to use, and let's face it for a tinker/hacker like me, it had a LOT to be desired.

 Welcome Home Assistant.